tari-project/rfcs/src/RFC-0202_TariScriptOpcodes.md

 ### Opcode versions

-Base layer core consensus constants are linked to block height for each network, being it testnet, stagenet or mainnet, and is backwards compatible, meaning a base node running updated consensus constants will also be able to validate the blockchain for the previous version up to its last effective block height.
+Base layer core consensus constants are linked to block height for each network, be it testnet, stagenet or mainnet, and are backwards compatible, meaning a base node running updated consensus constants will also be able to validate the blockchain for the previous version up to its last effective block height.

-Opcode versioning is contained within the consensus constants and used to determine which opcodes should be effective from which block height.
-As an example, `OpcodeVersion::V0` could be effective from the genysis block, `OpcodeVersion::V1` may contain two additional opcodes and could be effective from height 1234, whereas `OpcodeVersion::V2` may deprecate three other opcodes and be effective from height 21743.
+Opcode versioning is contained within the consensus constants and is used to determine which opcodes are effective from which block height.
+As an example, `OpcodeVersion::V0` could be effective from the genesis block, `OpcodeVersion::V1` may contain two additional opcodes and could be effective from height 1234, whereas `OpcodeVersion::V2` may deprecate three other opcodes and be effective from height 21743.